Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 **This function will require calendar read and write permissions, And this permission will require user authorization only when the user uses the corresponding function.
 And *LifeUp* will only read events written by the application itself.**

 #### 1.3 Data Storage

 **The application is an offline first application and does not have an build-in online synchronization function, so most of the data is stored locally on the user's mobile phone.**

 For example, all the local tasks you created, all the feelings recorded, the achievements you designed, and the shop items.

 **Only the content you actively share publicly in the "World" module will be stored on the server.
 And these contents all support deletion and destruction operations.**

 For example, the team you created in the "World" module, the activities you published after completing the team tasks, the shop items that are actively shared, and so on.

+At the same time, the vast majority of requests within the application will be transmitted in encrypted form.

 #### 1.4 Performance data and crash reports